krystofl/krystofl.github.io/best_of.md

 banner_image: about-page.jpg
 ---

-This page has links to the best posts published on The Klog.
+This page has links to some of the best posts published on The Klog that are intended for a general audience.

 [Trapped!](/2019/12/24/trapped/) tells the story of how I found myself in real-life escape room, and how I got out.

-I love whitewater rafting, and two of my favorite expeditions were down the [Tatshenshini River in Alaska](/2013/08/20/tatshenshini/) and down the [Colorado River through the Grand Canyon](/2021/11/17/grand-canyon-rafting/).
+I love being in the wilderness, and one of my favorite ways to get out there is whitewater rafting.
+Two of my favorite expeditions were down the [Tatshenshini River in Alaska](/2013/08/20/tatshenshini/) and down the [Colorado River through the Grand Canyon](/2021/11/17/grand-canyon-rafting/).
 On the Tatshenshini we didn't encounter another human being for the entire trip!